Comma: In names

 Commas are used when rewriting names to present the surname first, generally in instances of alphabetization by surname: Smith, John.
 They are also used before many titles that follow a name: John Smith, Ph.D.

+It can also be used in regnal names followed by their occupation: Louis XIII, king of France and Navarre.

-Similarly in lists that are presented with an inversion: ...; socks, green: 3 pairs; socks, red: 2 pairs; tie, regimental: 1.
+Similarly in lists that are presented with an inversion: socks, green: 3 pairs; socks, red: 2 pairs; tie, regimental: 1.

 Ellipsis

 Commas may be used to indicate that a word, or a group of words, has been omitted, as in The cat was white; the dog, brown.
 (Here the comma replaces was.)

 Vocative

 Commas are placed before, after, or around a noun or pronoun used independently in speaking to some person, place, or thing: